 Anyone aged 18 or older, especially those with assets, dependents, or specific wishes regarding their estate, should consider drafting a will.

-To find free wills schemes, research local charities, consult legal directories, use online resources, and reach out to participating solicitors during events like Free Wills Month.
+To find free wills schemes, research local charities, consult legal directories, use online resources, and reach out to participating companies during events like Free Wills Month.

 You should specify asset distribution, appoint guardians for minor children, and outline any funeral wishes or charitable donations.